“When do I pay?”

 No list will be distributed since each teacher was able to custom-order for their classroom.
 All necessary classroom supplies requested by the teachers have been purchased already.

 Pay only if you are able to.
 You may wish to return to the store the supplies you had already purchased, or retain them for a future year or home use.

 “Are you sure this is saving money?”

-We are investing in some sturdier items, such as rulers, that we expect to use for multiple years.
+Yes.
+Bulk purchasing enables us to purchase at lower prices and often with higher quality.
+Each year we also invest in some sturdier items, such as rulers, that we expect to use for multiple years.
 Otherwise, we are purchasing many items in large quantities that lead to discounts over what the average individual family would find online and elsewhere.